MattPereira/etherscript/README.md

 _example executes swap on the local hardhat network_

-## Hardhat Notes
+## Hardhat Guide

-- hardhat.config.ts specifies the settings like imports, networks, solidity verions, etc that will all be made available through the hre (hardhat runtime environment)
+- `hardhat.config.ts` specifies the settings like imports, networks, solidity verions, etc that will all be made available through the hre (hardhat runtime environment)

 ### Scripts